gerritbruening/TXSTEP/README.md

 ## c4_recstr.xml
 Compare the three prints of [C vol. 4](http://beta.faustedition.net/archive_prints), the latter ones of which go back to a lost corrected copy which is to be reconstructed from the readings shared by C<sup>α</sup> and C<sup>3</sup>.

+## fff2xml.xml
+Provisional conversion from FFF to XML.
+For the general needs, see https://github.com/gerritbruening/muo#plan-of-action.